Manon Awst

 Manon Awst is a Welsh artist who makes sculptures, installations and performances exploring themes of place, identity and landscape.

 Awst grew up in Anglesey, and studied architecture at the University of Cambridge.
 She lived in Berlin and collaborated with German artist Benjamin Walther between 2007 and 2017.
 Besides her art career, Awst also writes poetry and is based in Caernarfon, Wales.

 She has been selected to represent Wales in Venice at the Venice Biennale in 2026 in collaboration with artist-writer Dylan Huw.
+They will participate as official collateral events, rather than as pavilions.